-In recent decades, Korematsu has become a figure of resistance and standing up for civil liberties (he received the Presidential Medal of Freedom from President Clinton in 1998), but the Supreme Court’s 1944 ruling in Korematsu v.
+Although in recent decades Korematsu has become a figure of resistance and standing up for civil liberties (he received the Presidential Medal of Freedom from President William Clinton in 1998), the Supreme Court’s 1944 ruling in Korematsu v.
 United States has never been overruled.
 To learn more about Korematsu, visit the Fred T. Korematsu Institute for Civil Liberties and Education.

 The National WWII Museum hosted a special exhibit in 2014 that highlighted the WWII experiences of Japanese Americans like Korematsu.
 Learn more about the exhibit, titled From Barbed Wire to Battlefields: Japanese American Experiences in WWII, here.
 The topic is also explored in the United but Unequal: I An an American gallery of Museum's The Arsenal of Democracy permanent exhibit (see photo below).
 Read about wartime life for Japanese American high school students here and here -- artifacts from the Museum's collection of high school yearbooks from the war years.